 No, I don’t have any detailed information about the owner of the modern black Bugatti which was shown in March 2019 in Geneva.
 I’m just talking about the most valuable car in the automotive history.
 We call her “La Voiture Noire” but we should get used to some more names like the Belg.
 Coupé or … the Blue Bugatti.
 Yes, I know that “La Voiture Noire” means “The Black Car”.
 Actually, this incompatibility of colours caused me to stay silent about my research until now.

-“The Bugatti Type 57S: Evolution, Prototypes, Racing Cars, Production” book written by Mr. Bernhard Simon and Mr. Julius Kruta mentions him “a pilot in Belgium”.
-However, the kind lady said that he was not an aviator.
-The authors might have seen a document indicating that the Bugatti staff treated Mr. Duhoux as a racer.
+“The Bugatti Type 57S: Evolution, Prototypes, Racing Cars, Production” book written by Mr. Bernhard Simon and Mr. Julius Kruta mentions him as “a pilot in Belgium”.
+However, the kind Lady said that he was not an aviator.
+The authors might have seen a document indicating that the Bugatti staff treated Mr. Duhoux as a racer (“pilote” in French).

 I hope to learn much more, because Mr. Duhoux really deserves it.